Zeyu-Li/angular-template/README.md

 ng serve -o
 ```

-To serve and open a browser at the some time pointing to localhost:4200
+To serve and open a browser at the same time pointing to localhost:4200